codepath/android_guides/Gestures-and-Touch-Events.md

  * `getX()` - Returns the x coordinate of the touch event
  * `getY()` - Returns the y coordinate of the touch event

+Note that every touch event can be propagated through the entire affected view hierarchy.
+Not only can the touched view respond to the event but every layout that contains the view has an opportunity as well.
+Refer to the [[understanding touch events|Gestures-and-Touch-Events#understanding-touch-events]] section for a detailed overview.

 ### Handling Multi Touch Events

 Note that `getAction()` normally includes information about both the action as well as the pointer index.
 In single-touch events, there is only one pointer (set to 0), so no [bitmap mask](http://developer.android.com/reference/android/view/MotionEvent.html#ACTION_MASK) is needed.
 In multiple touch events (i.e pinch open or pinch close), however, there are multiple fingers involved and a non-zero pointer index may be included when calling `getAction()`.
 As a result, there are other methods that should be used to determine the touch event: